thinkSRS/srsgui/docs/create-project.rst

     ...

-The keyword 'name:' is use as
+The keyword `name:` is used as

-    - Title of the SRSGUI application main window (Look at the top of this :ref:`screen capture <top-of-screen-capture-1>`.
+    - The title of the SRSGUI application main window (see the top of this :ref:`screen capture <top-of-screen-capture-1>`).
-    - Directory name for the project data saving under ~/home/task-results
+    - The ddirectory name for the project data, which is saved under ~/home/task-results

-You can specify a list of instrument classes to be included in the project using 'inst:' keyword.
+You can specify a list of instrument classes to be included in the project using the `inst:` keyword.
 The first column after the keyword is the name of the instrument used across the project:

     - Menu items under **Instruments** menu.
-It is used to connect and disconnect the selected instrument.
+Selecting an instrument from this menu is allows you to connect and disconnect the selected instrument.
-    - Tab labels in Instrument Info panel (in the top left corner under the red STOP button in this :ref:`screen capture <top-of-screen-capture-1>`.
+    - Tab labels in the Instrument Info panel (in the top left corner under the red STOP button in this :ref:`screen capture <top-of-screen-capture-1>`).
-    - Name used in terminal to specify a instrument.
-Make it short if you use a lot in the terminal at the bottom right corner in this :ref:`screen capture <top-of-screen-capture-1>`.
+    - Name used in the Terminal to specify an instrument (at the bottom right corner in this :ref:`screen capture <top-of-screen-capture-1>`).
+      Keep names short if you plan to interact with instruments frequently via the Terminal.
     - Argument in :meth:`get_instrument() <srsgui.task.task.Task.get_instrument>` method in
       :class:`Task<srsgui.task.task.Task>` class.